franfonse/sccprogrammingclub.com/README.md

+# sccprogrammingclub.com

-# sccprogrammingclub.com website with React frontend and Node.js backend, for AWS hosting
+## Website with React frontend and Node.js backend, for AWS hosting.